ethankapuya/react-streaming-app/README.md

-# movie-app
+# react-streaming-app
-An emulation of JS Mastery's online video walkthroughs for web app development.
+An emulation of JS Mastery's online video walkthrough for a react web app development project.

 ## Running Locally